derFBeste/muji-stylo/README.md

 ### muji-stylo: plain, practical, primitive components

-A collection of plain but nicely styled basic React components.
+Primitive SolidJS components.
 Use as is or easily customize with your own styles.

 ### Warning